 How Employers Can Better Support Employees with Obesity

-There’s no silver bullet for the obesity epidemic, but employers can better support employees by offering an integrated approach to weight management.
+There’s no silver bullet for the obesity epidemic, but employers can better support employees by offering an integrated and inclusive approach to weight management that addresses mental health and weight challenges in the workplace.

 a person holding a thermometer in front of a variety of fruits and vegetables